greggman/HappyFunTimes/docs/unity/multi-machine.md

         ...
     }

-Create an `ArgParser` and then use it to read any commmand line argumest you want.
-The sample above uses "--num-games" to allow an infinite number of games but of course if you are designing a specific game with a specific number of machines you'd need to set that as you'd probably hard code the game ids for your specific setup.
+Feel free to change that script to meet your needs.
+If you'd like to get command line arguments somewhere else create an `ArgParser` and then use it to read any commmand line arguments you want.
+The sample above uses "--num-games" to allow an infinite number of games.
+If you are designing a specific game with a specific number of machines you probably wouldn't need a `numGames` setting at all as you'd probably hard code game ids for your specific setup.

-On the other hand a common argument might be which level to load or which part of a larger level to view.
+On the other hand a common command line argument you might need would be which level to load or which part of a larger level to view.
 If you had a 3d installation where each monitor was like a portal into 3d space your arguments might be the position, target and field of view for the camera, etc...